 The ADF member is covered by the medical and dental system as part of the conditions of service.

 The national ADF Family Health program is available to all ADF recognised dependants, irrespective of location.
 The program offers access to free basic health care for recognised dependants of ADF members.
 Families can be reimbursed for visits to a general practitioner, all Medicare-recognised services, and a range of allied health care services such as dental care, optometry and physiotherapy.
 For more information or to download application forms, visit the National ADF Family Health Program website.

 Defence Community Organisation (DCO) offers a broad range of programs and services to assist Defence families make the most of the opportunities and challenges that come with the military way of life.
 You should become familiar with and utilise the services DCO offers you and your family.

-DCO also provides assistance with partners' education and employment.
-The Partner Education and Employment Program (PEEP) is designed to assist partners to gain employment.
+DCO also provides the Partner Employment Assistance Program (PEAP), designed to assist partners to gain employment.
 Partners of ADF members are able to apply for assistance under this program once the minimum four years service (either in a foreign defence force or combined with service in the ADF) is met.

 For more information on services and programs explore the website or contact the Defence Family Helpline.